 Cooks Tip

 - DO NOT RINSE YOUR PASTA!
-Ever for a warm dish!
-The starch in the water is what helps the sauce adhere to the pasta.
+The starch in the water helps the sauce adhere to the pasta.

-Check out our Tomato Confit, Tomato, Strawberry & Watermelon Gazpacho, Baked Feta with Tomatoes, Tomato Galette, Tomato Puff Pastry Tart, and Chicken with Tomatoes!
+Check out our Tomato Confit, Watermelon Gazpacho, Baked Feta with Tomatoes, Tomato Galette, and Tomato Puff Pastry Tart!

 Let’s make waves in the kitchen!